 Using high-quality artwork is extremely important for printing top-quality DTF transfers.
 The quality of your designs dramatically affects how your prints will turn out.
 Even the best inks and printers can't correct issues with the artwork.
 So, starting with good-quality designs is crucial to get the best results.

-• If using any bright colors such as bright blue, lime green, highlighter yellow, bright magenta pink, and similar shades, please understand that these colors may not print as bright.
-These colors tend to suffer the most during the RGB to CMYK transformation process.
+For bright colors such as bright blue, lime green, highlighter yellow, bright magenta pink, and similar shades, please note that these may not print as vividly.
+These colors are most affected during the RGB to CMYK transformation process.
+However, by using one of our Color Charts and adjusting your graphic accordingly, you can achieve a closer match to your desired color.

 Understanding How Enlarging Images Reduces DPI: A Brief Explanation